Spoilers for "A Hole In the Heart", "Double Trouble on the Panhandle" and "The Parts In the Sum of the Whole"

 "When it's over, we'll have a lot to talk about."

 Booth's phone rang, and they broke contact so he could answer.
 "Uh huh...
 Uh huh...
 I'm on my way."
 He snapped it shut.
 "I have to get to work.
 I'll see you later.
 Okay?"
 And with one last look, he was gone.

 Her gaze, in contrast, followed him out the door.
 And she was still fixed on that spot, lost in thought, when Hodgins called to her from across the room.
 Back to work.

 It didn't take long for her to feel completely at ease.
 Their friendship certainly allowed for this, a gesture of need and answering comfort.
 The fact that this was the first time it had occurred in a truly horizontal position was entirely beside the point.

 His hands had stilled while continuing to rest on her, but she knew from his breathing that he wasn't yet asleep.
 She wondered if she was overstaying her welcome.
 "Booth, there's only a few hours left before daylight.
-Would it be preferable for me to return to the couch so you can rest?"
+Would you prefer for me to go back to the couch so you can rest?"
 She lifted her head from his chest and looked at him, wanting to gauge his expression.

 His face didn't change.
 He didn't even open his eyes.
 "You know, Bones, for someone so brilliant you sometimes make the stupidist suggestions."

 "'Most stupid'," she corrected. " 'Stupidist' is not a real word."

 "What, are you calling ME stupid?"
 He was moving now, rolling her off of him so he could position himself on his side, facing her.

 "You called ME stupid," she pointed out, suddenly self-conscious again as she assumed how terrible she must look, tear-stained and mussed, even in the low light.
 She turned her back to him, lifting her head as he slipped his arm under it.
 Lifting the oversized shirt as his hand sought skin.
 THAT was new.